If you’re watching season two of The Marvelous Mrs. Maisel, keep an eye out for these two dummies!

 It's so good to be back on the road with my pal Ian Coss and our Bali buds, Reka and Panji.
 We'll be spending the next three weeks bringing traditional Balinese Wayang Kulit to students, families, and audiences up and down the Northeast.
 Here's a cross-post from our first show!

 Hello from the Czech Republic!
 I have spent June living Prague, conducting research on a new theater piece with puppets inspired by a classic Czech novel, Karel Čapek's The War With The Newts.
 The month has felt incredibly fruitful for both the script and the show's developing aesthetic, and included making this guy, the show's first newt, a hand-carved, wooden marionette, made in the traditional Czech style.

 And the good news keeps coming!
-My show, Untold Stories From The War War With The Newts has just been awarded a 9 month residency at the Center at West Park, with a premiere set for next Spring in the Object Movement Festival.
+My show, Untold Stories From The War War With The Newts has just been awarded a 9 month residency at the Center at West Park, with a full length sharing set for next Spring in the Object Movement Festival.
 More the come as the show comes together over the coming months!

 I'm so excited to share that I've joined CO/LAB Theater Group as a teaching artist.
 CO/LAB (Creative Opportunities without Limits And Boundaries) is a non-profit organization that has been providing individuals with developmental disabilities a creative and social outlet through theater arts since 2011.
 It's a real honor to join these talented folks - I'll be working with my friend and CO/LAB co-founder, Arielle Lever, to pilot a puppet curriculum for the 2017/2018 season.